-Atlanta Braves Baseball Franchise History Reference
+The Atlanta Braves Baseball Team History

 Major League Baseball has endured many changes throughout its history.
-Teams have been added to the league while others have relocated to newer cities and the hopes of greener pastures.
+Teams have been added to the league while others have relocated to newer cities with the hopes of greener pastures.
 The Atlanta Braves have moved on more than one occasion but many fans do not know how much history the Braves franchise has.

 MLB has a total of thirty teams, twenty-nine of them are spread out in the United States and one additional team is in Canada.
 Of these teams many cannot claim they were a part of the original league, in fact only two are entitled too.
 The Braves can wear this hat proudly; the Chicago Cubs are the other team who can make this claim.

 This little fact might not sound too flattering or sexy but what it means is the Braves franchise has been playing professional baseball since 1871; with over one hundred and forty years of games under their belt this franchise deserves some additional respect and admiration from baseball fans.

 The current Braves team has a pretty good upside with all of the young talent on the roster.
 With youth comes a lack of experience and that might have led to one of the largest collapses in recent baseball memory.

 Near the end of the 2011 season the Braves held the wild card position firmly, but faltered down the stretch.
 They lost the wild card on the final day of the season while the St. Louis Cardinals rode a month of strong play to become the wild card winner.

 With so many seasons played by the Braves they have had plenty of ups and downs.
 They had enjoyed an amazing streak of success during the 1990’s when they featured arguably three of the best arms in baseball at the time, Greg Maddux, Tom Glavine and John Smoltz.
 In this decade six CY Young awards went to these three men.
 Glavine won his first in 1991 and his second in 1998, Maddux won three from 1993 – 1995 and Smoltz got his in 1996.